-RT (kOhm) =
+RT $$(k\Omega) = \frac{206033}{fsw (kHz)^{1.0888}}$$

-$$\frac{206033}{f \text{sw (kHz)}^{1.0888}}$$

-(11)

-7.3.13 Overcurrent Protection and Frequency Shift
+7.3.12 Overcurrent Protection and Frequency Shift

-The TPS54240 implements current mode control which uses the COMP pin voltage to turn off the high-side MOSFET on a cycle-by-cycle basis.
+The TPS54260-Q1 implements current mode control which uses the COMP pin voltage to turn off the high-side MOSFET on a cycle by cycle basis.
 Each cycle the switch current and COMP pin voltage are compared, when the peak switch current intersects the COMP voltage, the high-side switch is turned off.
-During overcurrent conditions that pull the output voltage low, the error amplifier will respond by driving the COMP pin high, increasing the switch current.
-The error amplifier output is clamped internally, which functions as a switch current limit
+During overcurrent conditions that pull the output voltage low, the error amplifier responds by driving the COMP pin high, increasing the switch current.
+The error amplifier output is clamped internally, which functions as a switch current limit.

-To increase the maximum operating switching frequency at high-input voltages, the TPS54240 implements a frequency shift.
-The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 volts on VSENSE pin.
+To increase the maximum operating switching frequency at high input voltages the TPS54260-Q1 implements a frequency shift.
+The switching frequency is divided by 8, 4, 2, and 1 as the voltage ramps from 0 to 0.8 V on VSENSE pin.

 The device implements a digital frequency shift to enable synchronizing to an external clock during normal startup and fault conditions.
-Since the device can only divide the switching frequency by 8, there is a maximum input voltage limit in which the device operates and still have frequency shift protection.
+Because the device can only divide the switching frequency by 8, there is a maximum input voltage limit in which the device operates and still have frequency shift protection.

-During short-circuit events (particularly with high-input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
-During the switch-on time, the inductor current ramps to the peak current limit because of the high-input voltage and minimum on time.
-During the switch-off time, the inductor would normally not have enough off-time and output voltage for the inductor to ramp down by the rampup amount.
-The frequency shift effectively increases the off-time allowing the current to ramp down.
+During short-circuit events (particularly with high input voltage applications), the control loop has a finite minimum controllable on time and the output has a low voltage.
+During the switch on time, the inductor current ramps to the peak current limit because of the high input voltage and minimum on time.
+During the switch off time, the inductor would normally not have enough off time and output voltage for the inductor to ramp down by the ramp up amount.
+The frequency shift effectively increases the off time allowing the current to ramp down.

-7.3.14 Selecting the Switching Frequency
+7.3.13 Selecting the Switching Frequency

-The switching frequency that is selected should be the lower value of the two equations, Equation 12 and Equation 13.
-Equation 12 is the maximum switching frequency limitation set by the minimum controllable on-time.
-Setting the switching frequency above this value will cause the regulator to skip-switching pulses.
+The switching frequency that is selected should be the lower value of the two equations, Equation 8 and Equation 9.
+Equation 8 is the maximum switching frequency limitation set by the minimum controllable on time.
+Setting the switching frequency above this value causes the regulator to skip switching pulses.

-Equation 13 is the maximum switching frequency limit set by the frequency shift protection.
-To have adequate output short circuit protection at high-input voltages, the switching frequency should be set to be less than the $f{SW(maxshift)}$ frequency.
-In Equation 13, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 volts, the fdiv integer increases from 1 to 8, corresponding to the frequency shift.
+Equation 9 is the maximum switching frequency limit set by the frequency shift protection.
+To have adequate output short circuit protection at high input voltages, the switching frequency should be set to be less than the $f{sw(maxshift)}$ frequency.
+In Equation 9, to calculate the maximum switching frequency one must take into account that the output voltage decreases from the nominal voltage to 0 V, the f div integer increases from 1 to 8 corresponding to the frequency shift.

-In Figure 40, the solid line illustrates a typical safe operating area regarding frequency shift and assumes the output voltage is zero volts, and the resistance of the inductor is 0.130- Ω , MOSFET on resistance of 0.2 Ω and the diode voltage drop is 0.5 V. The dashed line is the maximum switching frequency to avoid pulse skipping.
-Enter these equations in a spreadsheet, or use the WEBENCH design software to determine the switching frequency.
+In Figure 33, the solid line illustrates a typical safe operating area regarding frequency shift and assumes the output voltage is zero volts, and the resistance of the inductor is 0.130Ω , FET on resistance of 0.2 Ω and the diode voltage drop is 0.5 V. The dashed line is the maximum switching frequency to avoid pulse skipping.
+Enter these equations in a spreadsheet or other software or use the SwitcherPro design software to determine the switching frequency.

-$$f{SW(maxskip)} = \left(\frac{1}{t{ON}}\right) \times \left(\frac{\left(I{L} \times Rdc + V{OUT} + Vd\right)}{\left(V{IN} - I{L} \times Rhs + Vd\right)}\right)$$ (12)

-$$f{SW(shift)} = \frac{f \text{div}}{t{ON}} \times \left(\frac{(I_L \times Rdc + V{OUTSC} + Vd)}{(V{IN} - I_L \times Rhs + Vd)} \right)$$ (13)
+$$f{SW(max\,skip)} = \left(\frac{1}{t{ON}}\right) \times \left(\frac{\left(I{L} \times Rdc + V{OUT} + Vd\right)}{\left(V{IN} - I{L} \times Rhs + Vd\right)}\right)$$ $$f{SW(shift)} = \frac{fdiv}{t{ON}} \times \left(\frac{\left(I{L} \times Rdc + V{OUTSC} + Vd\right)}{\left(V{IN} - I{L} \times Rhs + Vd\right)}\right)$$ where